jcrowth2/git_playbook/README.md

 `git --mergetool` and configure a useful editor.
 Or indeed using an IDE.

-If you know for sure beforehand you can merge branches and specify which branch to overrule conflicts using `ours` or `theirs` as detailed in the docs https://git-scm.com/docs/merge-strategies.
+If you know for sure beforehand you can merge branches and specify which branch to overrule conflicts using `ours` or `theirs` as detailed in [the docs]( https://git-scm.com/docs/merge-strategies).
 But this is generally considered risky.
 In general you could be dealing with conflicts where the correct resolution is know by previous authors, and you should seek support unless you know for certain.

 It is good practice to delete branches when you have merged them.
 As once merged both the `master` branch and the new branch are pointing to the same place.
 The command for this is: `git branch -d <branch name>`.
 This will keep your git history tidy.

-### Exercise: Merge Conflicts:

 Branching options:

-Using https://git-scm.com/book/en/v2/Git-Branching-Branch-Management as a guide.
+Using [Git Book](https://git-scm.com/book/en/v2/Git-Branching-Branch-Management) as a guide.
 Answer the following questions?

 1. What command do I use to show all active branches and how do I know which I am currently